Ira-Shokar/Ira-Shokar.github.io/_pages/projects.md

  - 'Chatbot to translate text in Facebook Messanger' [Python: Pytorch, Flask; Node.js].
 UCL Hackathon Team - AI Messanger Hack at [Developer Circles from Facebook](https://developers.facebook.com/developercircles/).
 [Repository](https://github.com/Ira-Shokar/Messenger-webserver)

- -I was selected to represent UCL at the AI for Messenger Hackathon where we created a chatbot that returned the translated text from an image containing text in a different language.
+     - I was selected to represent UCL at the AI for Messenger Hackathon where we created a chatbot that returned the translated text from an image containing text in a different language.
 Used ```Node.js``` for the messenger front end, with ```Flask``` connecting to the ```Pytorch``` models, which comprised of a CNN to determine the locations of the words, an OCR CNN to recognise the text, and a translation neural network.

 ### Winning Hackathon Team - UCL Data Science Society Hackathon | [Microsoft Reactor](https://developer.microsoft.com/en-us/reactor/), City of London [Nov 2019]